DevOpsEtc/ec2-keypair-rotation/README.md

     # Create bash alias to save some typing (stick in .bashrc for permanency)
     $ alias kr='cd ~/DevOpsEtc/ec2-keypair-rotation && ./keypair.py'

+    # rotate key pair again (no need to update variable values this time)
     $ kr

 **Known Issues:**